PM Modi's marathon meeting with CMs: Full statement

 "I request you all to share with me by 15th May, a broad strategy on how you each one of you would want to deal with the lockdown regime in your particular states.
 I want states to make a blue print on how to deal with various nuances during and after the gradual easing of the lockdown", he said.

-Prime Minister said, we will need an all-encompassing approach to deal with various challenges that will arise before us.
+Prime Minister said that we will need an all-encompassing approach to deal with various challenges that will arise before us.
 With the onset of Monsoon, there will be proliferation of many non-COVID19 diseases, for which we must prepare and strengthen our medical and health systems.

 He asked the policy makers to also keep in mind how to embrace new models of teaching and learning in the education sector.